Exmaralda-Org/teispeechtools/doc/Generic-Conventions.md

     TIM: (Hallo) Tim!
     TOM: (++++++ Tom!)
     ```
+    > It is not practical to use parentheses within parentheses.

 3. Pauses are indicated by full stops in parentheses.
 Pause lengths
    are determined by the number of full stops (short, medium, long,